wswu/trabina/README.md

 Transliteration using bible names.
 Requires Python 3.6 and [Unidecode](https://pypi.python.org/pypi/Unidecode) for computing a baseline.

-Set the relevant variables in `train.sh` and run with
+Set the relevant paths in `train-{system}.sh` and run with

-    sh train.sh
+    python makejobs.py
+    qsub translit.sh

+For failed runs, resubmit with

+    python checkfailed.py -exec